BlueOne/factorio-jump-and-swing/readme.md

 Early Version
 -------------

 The mod is in an early stage.
-I am not aware of any crashes but use autosaves.
+Use autosaves.
 It is incompatible with some mods, see below.
 Some game mechanics might still change.
 Performance is fine, but not perfectly optimized.
-Do not uninstall this mod while players are still in a floating state (jumping or hooking).
+Do not uninstall this mod while players are still in a floating state i.e. jumping or hooking.

 Compatibility
 -------------

 * Mods that enable fancy character movement are not supported at the moment.
-* Mods that switch the character model in runtime are not supported.
-To clarify, a single mod that changes the character model is probably fine, but if you can choose the character then you will have problems.
+* Mods that switch the character in runtime are not supported.
+A mod that swaps the character model before you start playing is probably fine, but if the character gets replaced while the game is running, then you will have problems.
-* Mods that teleport on the same surface will be supported in the future, I suspect they mostly work, except you can get very long hooks.
 * Mods that teleport to different surfaces like factorissimo 2 should be fine.
 * Mods that affect movement speed of individual players are incompatible and won't be made compatible.
 Mods that affect the movement speed of whole forces are fine, for example qol research; mods that affect player movement through equipment or capsules are also fine.